Secrets

 # Single key upsert

-curl -X PUT "https://previewkit.autonoma.app/v1/secrets/app_abc123/web/STRIPE_API_KEY" \
+curl -X PUT "https://api.autonoma.app/v1/previewkit/secrets/app_abc123/web/STRIPE_API_KEY" \

--H "Authorization: Bearer $PREVIEWKIT_API_KEY" \
+-H "Authorization: Bearer $AUTONOMA_API_KEY" \

 -H "Content-Type: application/json" \